whyboris/utilitarianism.net/content/glossary.md

 <details>
 <summary>Cause impartiality and cause prioritization<span class="icon"></span></summary>

 [Cause impartiality](/utilitarianism-and-practical-ethics#cause-impartiality) is the view that one’s choice of social cause to focus on should depend on, and only on, the expected amount of good that one can do in that cause.
-Which causes will allow us to do the greatest amount of good by promoting wellbeing?
+Which causes will allow us to do the greatest amount of good by promoting well-being?
 Finding the answer to that question is called [cause prioritization](/acting-on-utilitarianism#cause-prioritization).

 We know that some ways of benefiting individuals do much more good than others.
 For example, within the cause of [global health and development](/acting-on-utilitarianism#global-health-and-development), some interventions are over 100 times as effective as others.[^11] Furthermore, many researchers believe that the difference in expected impact among _causes_ is as great as the differences among _interventions within a particular cause_.
 If so, focusing on the very best causes is vastly more impactful than focusing on average ones.